Yan0613/nexoedge/docs/user-doc/source/immutable.rst

 ============================

 Nexoedge supports immutable storage management which denies unwanted user access, including reads, modifications, and deletion, on specified objects.
-Authorized administrators can set per-object policy to specify the period and scope of access restrictions.
+Authorized administrators can set per-object policies to specify the period and scope of access restrictions.

-In particular, the design follows the recommendations in ISO/TS 18759:2022 (e.g., Section 5 and 6) on immutable storage management, which can be utilized as a part of the counter measures against cyber-attacks, as well as fulfilling data storage compliance requirements, e.g., retention periods in data archives.
+In particular, the design follows the recommendations in ISO/TS 18759:2022 (e.g., Section 5 and 6) on immutable storage management, which can be utilized as a part of counter measures against cyber-attacks, as well as fulfilling data storage compliance requirements, e.g., retention periods in data archives.

 Overview
 --------